tudorale/motes/README.md

 At the moment the coding process didn't started for personal reasons but at any time I will start code the website with a simple design and easy to use for everyone.
 I am willing to use React JS with Typescript and Firebase to store the data (your notes).

 ### Motes 6/21/2021:
- - Processing the idea
  - Website not started
- - Firebase not initiated